Assembly-WebCrew/pss/README.md

 Database:

-For now, set up a local MySQL/MariaDB instance, database and user: (TODO: improve this)
+For now, set up a MySQL/MariaDB database and user manually: (TODO: improve this)

 ```sql
 create user pss@localhost identified by 'pss';